alan-turing-institute/AutSPACEs/dev_readme.md

 * Repository: this is a place which holds all the files and folders specific to one project.
 On GitHub, this is where people can work on a project together.
 * Root level: this is the level of the project which contains all the others as files and subfolders
 * Terminal: this is an application on your computer which allows you to use code to modify your computer's software and files.

+## Extra Tips

+*If you aren't sure how to get to the root repository, you can find it more easily by following these steps:*

+  1. Type `git config --global alias.root 'rev-parse --show-toplevel` into your terminal.
+This will create a simpler command to take you to the root repository.
+  2. Type `cd $(git root)` into your terminal.
+This will take you to the root of the repository you are in.